rsutton1/vim-config/README.md

 tn my-new-session
 ```

+After running `setup_tmux.sh`, tn will be in your path so you can run it from any directory.

 By default, tn creates three windows in your session: editor, service, and admin.
 This is how I like my tmux windows set up.
 If you want to change the window configuration, feel free to edit `~/.tmux-windows.json` to your liking.
 For each window, you can define the attributes for `name`, `workdir`, and `command` which changes the window name, working directory, and command that will be running in the window, respectively.
 Only `name` is required.

 ## Restoring from backup